Coordinating Committee for Multilateral Export Controls: Violations

-Toshiba Machine Company of Japan and Kongsberg Group of Norway supplied eight computer-guided propeller milling machines to the Soviet Union between 1982 and 1984, an action that violated the CoCom regulations.
+Toshiba Machine Company of Japan and Kongsberg Group of Norway supplied eight CNC propeller milling machines to the Soviet Union between 1982 and 1984, an action that violated the CoCom regulations.
 The United States' position is that this greatly improved the ability of Soviet submarines to evade detection.
-Congress moved to sanction Toshiba and ban imports of its products into the United States.
+The Japanese government and U.S. House of Representatives then moved to sanction Toshiba and ban imports of Toshiba products into the U.S. military stores.

-In a related case, French machine maker Forest Line exported several machines for fabricating fuselages for fighter planes and turbine blades for high-performance jet engines.
+In a related case, French machine tool company Forest-Liné (later acquired by Fives Group) exported tens of millions of dollars' worth of sophisticated milling machinery to the Soviet Union, allowing the Soviets to fabricate aircraft fuselages and turbine blades for high-performance jet engines.
 This information came to light during an investigation by the Norwegian police into the Toshiba-Kongsberg scandal.
+Subsequently, four top Forest-Liné executives were arrested.